yoavniran/smocker/README.md

 > **respondWithFile** Use method when the response should be a file loaded from disk instead.
 See example [below](#fileResponse).

+> **respondWithFailureRate** Use method when the response should sometimes succeed and sometime fail.
+See example [below](#failrateResponse).
+The server uses a randomizing algorithm to try and get a more realistic failure

 ### prefixing
 In case all of the requests being mocked start the same path part for example:
 "/api/orders..." and "/api/users..." then the "/api" part can be anchored using the _requestPrefix_ configuration parameter.
 This will allow to name the resource folder "orders.$" instead of "api.oreders.$".
 Therefore the requestPrefix should have the value: "api"